North Center Bank Building Could Become Housing For Domestic Violence Survivors

 The current plan would also convert the bank parking lot at 3950 N. Damen Ave. into market-rate apartments with commercial space, developers said.

-Financing for the project is still being worked out but one revenue source would be highly competitive affordable housing tax credits from the city, said Ravine Park Partners development manager Alex Milanoski.
+Financing for the project is still being worked out but one revenue source would be highly competitive affordable housing tax credits from the state, said Ravine Park Partners development manager Alex Milanoski.

 These credits have previously been awarded to affordable housing developments like 4715 N. Western Ave. in Lincoln Square and Maria Elena Sifuentes Apartments in Albany Park.